 This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

-Saraswati Puja—or as it is alternatively called, Vasant Panchami or Shree Panchami—heralds the arrival of the spring season.
+Saraswati Puja—or as it is alternatively called, Basant Panchami or Shree Panchami—heralds the arrival of the spring season.
 It is dedicated to Goddess Saraswati, the deity of knowledge, language, music, and arts.
-Hindus specially worship her and seek her blessings on this auspicious day.
+Hindus especially worship her and seek her blessings on this auspicious day.

-Although the fervor and devotion with which the festival is celebrated remain the same across the country, different states have different traditions passed down from the ancient generations.
+Although the fervour and devotion with which the festival is celebrated remain the same across the country, different states have different traditions passed down from the ancient generations.

-Saraswati Puja that is Vasant Panchami, falls on Tuesday, 16 February in 2021.
+Saraswati Puja, that is Basant Panchami, falls on Saturday, 5 February 2022.

 It is celebrated on the fifth day of the bright half of the Hindu month of Magha, which usually falls in late January or February.
 It precedes spring by forty days, as it is believed that any season takes that long to come into full bloom.

 The festival is widely celebrated by Hindus in India, Bangladesh, Nepal, and many parts of the world.
 In fact, it is also observed in some parts of Indonesia and Bali as Hari Raya Saraswati.